Apptracktive/AptkAma/README.md

 # AptkAma
 ### aka Azure Mobile Apps Plugin for Xamarin & Windows

-The main purpose is to access any Azure Mobile Apps API functionality by a single line of code from anywhere in the project (PCL or not), like:
+The main purpose is to access any Azure Mobile Apps API functionality by a single line of code from anywhere in the solution (PCL or platform project), like for example:

+	// Getting data from Azure
-    var openItems = await _aptkAmaService.Data.RemoteTable<TodoItem>().Where(t => !t.Complete).ToListAsync();
+    await _aptkAmaService.Data.RemoteTable<TodoItem>().Where(t => !t.Complete).ToListAsync();

-Or:
+	// Syncing data for offline use
 	await _aptkAmaService.Data.LocalTable<TodoItem>().PullAsync();

-Or:
+	// Syncing files for offline use
+	await _aptkAmaService.Data.LocalTable<TodoItem>().PullFilesAsync(item);

-    await _aptkAmaService.Identity.LoginAsync(AptkAmaAuthenticationProvider.Facebook);
+	// Asking user to log in with Facebook await _aptkAmaService.Identity.LoginAsync(AptkAmaAuthenticationProvider.Facebook);

-Or:

-	await _aptkAmaService.Identity.LoginAsync ("CustomLogin", login, password);
+	// Asking user to log in with credentials await _aptkAmaService.Identity.LoginAsync ("CustomLogin", login, password);

-Or:
+	// Registering for push notifications
 	await _aptkAmaService.Notification.RegisterAsync(AptkAmaNotificationHandler.TestNotificationTemplate);

+Everything available everywhere from IAptkAmaService.

 ## Setup

-Just install the AptkAma package from nuget and then follow the ToDo-AptkAma instructions.

-Basic configuration:
+Only 2 steps mandatory:

-.
-Update/Create your Model classes so that they all inherit from EntityData abstract class or ITableData interface if there's another parent class yet.
+1. Update/Create your Model classes so that they all inherit from EntityData abstract class or ITableData interface if there's another parent class yet.

-.
-Install, configure, initialize and optionaly register the plugin on each platform:

-#### Android

-Add these lines into the OnCreate of the first launching activity (ex MainActivity or SplashScreen) and complete it:
+2. Configure the plugin from any first called class in the app (PCL or platform project) with at list:

     var configuration = new AptkAmaPluginConfiguration("YOUR URL", typeof("ONE OF YOUR MODEL CLASS").GetTypeInfo().Assembly);
-    AptkAmaPluginLoader.Init(configuration, ApplicationContext);

-#### iOS

-Add these lines into the AppDelegate FinishedLaunching method and complete it:

-    var configuration = new AptkAmaPluginConfiguration("YOUR URL", typeof("ONE OF YOUR MODEL CLASS").GetTypeInfo().Assembly);
-    AptkAmaPluginLoader.Init(configuration, app);

-#### WindowsPhone and Windows (any version)

-    var configuration = new AptkAmaPluginConfiguration("YOUR URL", typeof("ONE OF YOUR MODEL CLASS").GetTypeInfo().Assembly);
     AptkAmaPluginLoader.Init(configuration);

+## These steps are optional:

+3. (Optional) Registering an intance of this plugin with IoC is a better way to use it than calling the static AptkAmaPluginLoader.Instance each time.
+Please look at MvvmCross, MvvmLight, FreshMvvm or any Mvvm/IoC framework of your choice and see online documentation and tutorials

+4. (Optional) If you want to manage local data thanks to LocalTable<T> and other methods you have to install the AptkAma Plugin LocalStore Extension nuget package.

+5. (Optional) If you want to manage file sync for offline access you have to install the AptkAma Plugin FileStore Extension nuget package.

+6. (Optional) You can save some parameters with local caching by implementing the IAptkAmaCacheService interface.
+If so, add this line BEFORE AptkAmaPluginLoader.Init(configuration); :

+	configuration.CacheService = new AptkAmaCacheService();

+where AptkAmaCacheService is the name of your implementatation class.

+It is useful when trying to handle authentication token expiration, auto-login or notification auto-register (see samples, online documentation and tutorials).

-.
-(Optional) If you plan to use notifications, you can handle its life cycle by implementing the AptkAmaBaseNotificationHandler class like:
+7. (Optional) If you plan to use notifications, you can handle its life cycle by implementing the AptkAmaBaseNotificationHandler class.
+If so, add this line BEFORE AptkAmaPluginLoader.Init(configuration); :

+	configuration.NotificationHandler = new AptkAmaNotificationHandler();

+where AptkAmaNotificationHandler is the name of your implementation class, wich could be like:

 	public class AptkAmaNotificationHandler : AptkAmaBaseNotificationHandler
     {
         public static IAptkAmaNotificationTemplate TestNotificationTemplate = new AptkAmaNotificationTemplate("MyTemplate") {